 Lawyer Erin Brandt (nee Kizell), Contributor.
 We’ve written before about the rights afforded to pregnant employees and new parents by both the British Columbia Employment Standards Act (the ESA) and Human Rights Code (the Code).
 At the risk of repeating ourselves, here’s a brief review of some of the legal protections available to BC employees […]

+By Wendy Woloshyn.
+(Originally published January 2016; updated June 2018.)
 Does your organization have a dress code?
 If so, is it enforceable?
 For the vast majority of modern workplaces, rules or policies about how employees are expected to dress aren’t necessary.
-In 2016, it’s generally understood that we should show up for work looking neat, presentable and industry-appropriate.
-For some employers, however, concerns about branding, […]
+In 2018, it’s generally understood that we should show up for work looking neat, […]

 In this December 2015 article, Richard Johnson writes about disabled employees’ legal rights, obligations and protections in the workplace.